 2. How long is the Chemical and Physical Foundations of Biological Systems section of the MCAT?

-This section is the first of the four MCAT sections.
 You will encounter 59 questions and have 95 minutes to complete them.
 Out of these 59 questions, 44 are passage-based.
-You will be presented with ten passages about chemistry and physics topics and you will be asked four to seven passage-based questions after each passage.
 There will also be 15 stand-alone discrete questions dispersed in between passages.

 3. How can the MCAT diagnostic test help me determine which physics concepts I should cover?

-Taking the initial practice test demonstrates your baseline.
+Taking an MCAT diagnostic test demonstrates your baseline.
 As you are going through the questions, pay attention to how well you are doing in questions related to physics.
-When you review your practice test result, notice how well you did in the first section of the practice test.
-Be sure to include physics equations and concepts you need to review in your study schedule.
+Be sure to include physics equations and concepts you need to review in your MCAT study schedule.

 4. Are there any strategies I can use to memorize the physics equations and concepts?

+Be sure to use active learning techniques.
 Remember, memorizing an equation is futile if you do not understand it.
-You cannot truly use an equation to solve a problem if you do not truly comprehend it.
 If you are finding that certain equations are particularly challenging, review each part of the equation and work to understand how and why they work together.
 You should also review your notes and equations that deal with foundational concepts that you learned previously.
-It is possible that knowledge gaps in previously covered physics concepts are hindering your understanding of other physics equations.

 5. If I did not take the prerequisite, how should I prepare?